-Let's start by stating our position own position in the context of the Callender-Roberson debate.
+Let's start by stating our position in the context of the Callender-Robertson debate.
 We agree with part of Callender's conclusions, in particular we concur that both introducing short-distance cutoffs to avoid divergence of the partition function and the phenomenon of ensemble inequivalence are unproblematic steps.
 We also adopt for now the proposal of introducing an ideal box to model these systems to avoid density of state divergence, although the next subsection shows that things are more complex.
 We agree with the claims that extensivity can be regained in the appropriate but unconventional limit and that metastable states provide a useful basis for equilibrium within SGS, but we elaborate further on both topics.
-We also clarify the role of stability and negative heat capacity, showing that these systems are effectively stable and in equilibrium at the right scale.
+We also clarify the role of stability and negative heat capacity, showing that these systems are effectively stable and in equilibrium at the right temporal and spatial scale.

 The absence of equilibrium and stability are central to Robertson's argument, hence these are our starting points.
 As maintained by Callender (2001, 2011) equilibrium is generally scale relative, and perfect equilibrium is never reached even in conventional systems.
 Temporary fluctuations away from statistical equilibrium are to be expected and thus real systems are always in equilibrium relative to a certain scale.
-Drawing on this thesis, our central points are that (i) equilibrium states can be defined for SGS in the form of local equilibrium if considered in the appropriate regime and limit, as local entropy maxima instead of global maxima, and (ii) these equilibria are metastable
+Drawing on this thesis, our central points are that (i) equilibrium states can be defined for SGS in the form of local equilibrium if considered in the appropriate regime and limit, as local entropy maxima instead of global maxima, and (ii) these equilibria are metastable states which are effectively stable relative to the right scale, as core collapse is triggered only in certain parameter regimes.
+While metastability refers to the stability of these states under minor perturbations, we call these entropy maxima 'quasi-equilibrium states' to stress that they represent local equilibria that can nevertheless act as proper equilibria over the appropriate time scale, especially as SGS metastable states have extremely long lifetimes.